siom79/jopenapicmp/README.md

 ## Motivation

-Every time you release a new version of an API defined by a asyncapi specification, you need to check if only these things have changed that you wanted to change.
+Every time you release a new version of an API defined by an OpenApi or asyncapi specification, you need to check if only these things have changed that you wanted to change.
 Probably you also have to inform the clients of the API about and changes and want to document them.